kdt111/RaylibSnake/README.md

   g++ main.cpp -o RaylibSnake.exe -Ofast -Wall -Wno-missing-braces -mwindows -I include/ -L lib/ -lraylib -lopengl32 -lgdi32 -lwinmm -static"
   ```
 2. On other platforms and compilers:
 	- If raylib works on your platform of choice the you probably will be able to compile the project there.
-But I haven't tested that, so you will have to figure it out yourself
+But I haven't tested that, so you will have to figure it out yourself.
+Some information about it can be found on [raylib's wiki](https://github.com/raysan5/raylib/wiki/)

 ## File overview
 1. In the root folder: